Innovative Branding Strategies · · 22 min read

 Combination Mark: This versatile style merges text and symbols (like Adidas), offering flexibility in branding.
 Combination marks are effective for building recognition, leveraging both visual and textual elements to appeal to a broader audience.
 Our method ensures that your combination mark is effective through careful planning and our RODD strategies.

 Sketch potential designs in your chosen style to visualize their impact.
-Remember, a well-crafted brand logo can significantly enhance recognition, making this decision crucial for your company’s success.
+Remember, a well-crafted can significantly enhance recognition, making this decision crucial for your company’s success.
 We are here to support you every step of the way.

 This mindmap helps you explore different logo styles.
 Each branch represents a specific style, and the sub-branches highlight key features and examples.
 Think of it as a visual guide to choosing the best logo for your brand!